dimitarg/weaver-test-extra/README.md

 In practice this is achieved in just a few lines of code.
 This library contains little code aside from documentation.

+See also [this article](https://dimitarg.github.io/pure-testing-scala/) for a more verbose treatment of why purely functional testing is a good idea.

 # Getting started

 1. Add the following resolver to your project settings